AlexHandy1/checkout/README.md

 ### Local Installation

-Run the below commands in your command line interface to view the static web page and run the test suite.
+Run the below commands in your command line interface to run the test suite and test functionality in IRB.
 Ensure have Ruby and Rspec installed on your local machine.

 ```
 git clone https://github.com/AlexHandy1/checkout